10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Beers of the Burgh is arguably the most popular beer festival in Pittsburgh.
 The reason?
 It showcases dozens of breweries in Western Pennsylvania all with the iconic Carrie Furnace as its backdrop!
 We never say no to sipping on local beer, but doing so in the ruins of a former steel mill makes this one distinctly Pittsburgh all around.

-In 2025, Beers of the Burgh is taking place on one day only, Saturday June 7th.
+In 2026, Beers of the Burgh is taking place on Saturday June 12th.
 As this one is sure to sell out, be sure to get your tickets early!

 To book your tickets for Beers of the Burgh, click here.